emelinabraham-cmd/Cloud-basics-handbook/Region-Zones.md

 - And each AZ's has its own cooling, networking and cooling

 ## In Short
-- Inside Regions there exits AZ's
+- Inside Regions there exits many AZ's